somjit101/NLP-CaseStudy-Personalized-Cancer-Diagnosis/README.md

 ### Context

-1. A molecular pathologist selects a list of genetic variations of interest that he/she want to analyze.
+1. A molecular pathologist selects a list of genetic variations of interest that he/she wants to analyze.
 2. The molecular pathologist searches for evidence in the medical literature that somehow are relevant to the genetic variations of interest.
 3. Finally this molecular pathologist spends a huge amount of time analyzing the evidence related to each of the variations to classify them